- Call a locksmith to open car doors

 On the Internet, you can find many tips from “seasoned” on how to open a car door with a screwdriver, ruler or wire.
 Most of these tips are either outdated (refer to old cars) or may harm your car.
 Be that as it may, the Network is bursting with life hacks of “specialists” who know how to pull out the door lock by throwing a loop on it, and where you need to press on the lock with a ruler or wire, having first bend the rubber seal.

 We do not recommend repeating these feats.
-Relatively acceptable can only be recognized as the method of squeezing the upper edge of the door on inexpensive and not very modern machines (for this, a wooden or plastic peg is driven in between the sash and the opening, at worst a thick screwdriver or spatula wrapped in a rag).
+Relatively acceptable can only be recognized as the method of squeezing the upper edge of the door on inexpensive and not very modern auto (for this, a wooden or plastic peg is driven in between the sash and the opening, at worst a thick screwdriver or spatula wrapped in a rag).

 After that, a long wire with a hook at the end is pushed into the gap formed.
 This device engages and jerks up the inner door handle, the button for unlocking the locks, the window regulator button (if the engine is running) is pressed, or the ignition key (for the ring) is hooked if it is inserted into the lock cylinder.
 Note that even if you are lucky and you cope with the role of “hook”, the risk of damaging the elements of the door, paintwork and upholstery is great.
 Calling the repairmen will probably be cheaper.